 Deadline: 2022

 Summary: The EU Action Plan: Protecting and restoring marine ecosystems for sustainable and resilient fisheries was adopted on 21 February 2023.
 The initiative is based on existing legal obligations and links the implementation of the Common fisheries policy (CFP) with the environmental legislation and policy, notably the Birds, Habitats and the Marine strategy framework directives (MSFD).
-The action plan shares the Commission's vision on how to deliver synergies between the EU fisheries and environmental law and sets out actions to protect and restore fisheries resources and marine ecosystems, notably by calling on Member states to step up efforts on decreasing the bycatch of sensitive species and better protecting Marine protected areas from the adverse environmental effects of mobile bottom fishing.
-Such actions will benefit EU citizens through enhanced marine ecosystem services (notably climate change mitigation and the provision of sustainable seafood), but also the fishing sector through more resilient and robust commercial fish stocks.
+The action plan opens a debate on on how to deliver synergies between the EU fisheries and environmental law and sets out actions for discussion to protect and restore fisheries resources and marine ecosystems, notably by calling on Member states to consider actions to step up efforts on decreasing the bycatch of sensitive species and better protecting Marine protected areas from the adverse environmental effects of mobile bottom fishing.
+Such actions would benefit EU citizens through enhanced marine ecosystem services (notably climate change mitigation and the provision of sustainable seafood), but also the fishing sector through more resilient and robust commercial fish stocks.
 It complements the Commission communication on the functioning of the Common fisheries policy (CFP), as well as the implementation of the 2019 Technical Measures Regulation (TMR), which showed that some Member States have used the regionalised approach to introduce additional fisheries measures to protect sensitive species and habitats at the national and regional level.
-The action plan is an important step to deliver the ambition under the EU Biodiversity strategy for 2030, alongside other measures such as the extension and effective management of marine protected areas and the adoption of legally binding restoration targets under the Nature restoration law.
+The action plan is an important step to deliver results under the EU Biodiversity strategy for 2030, alongside other measures such as the extension and effective management of marine protected areas and the adoption of legally binding restoration targets under the Nature restoration law.

 Links: